lorenzo-rovigatti/comp_bio_notes/nucleic_acids.md

 As mentioned earlier, the phosphodiester bond links the C5' atom of a nucleotide with the C3' atom of the one the follows it.
 As a result, DNA and RNA strands have a polarity, *i.e.* they are inherently directional.
 By convention, a strand starts at the $C5'-OH$ group (termed 5' end or terminal) and ends at the $C3'-OH$ group (the 3' end or terminal), and its sequence is also specified in this way.
 This is important since, as we will discuss in a moment, only anti-parallel strands (or anti-parallel sections of the same strand) can pair and form secondary structures.

+## Hydrophobicity and hydrophilicity

+The nitrogenous bases have both hydrophobic and hydrophilic regions: the aromatic ring structures have hydrophobic properties, but they also contain functional groups that can form hydrogen bonds, contributing to some degree of hydrophilicity.
+However, the partial hydrophobic character of the bases is more than counterbalanced by the backbone, which is highly hydrophilic due to the negatively charged phosphate groups and to the hydroxyl groups ($-OH$) of the sugar that can form hydrogen bonds with water.
+As a result, nucleotides readily dissolve in water.

+The strong hydrophilic character of DNA and RNA strands makes their tertiary structure somewhat simpler compared to proteins, since once the [secondary structure elements](#sec:NA_secondary_structure) are formed, there is no strong interaction driving the formation of tightly packed super-secondary or tertiary structures[^NA_tertiary].

+[^NA_tertiary]: Of course, this argument applies to solutions of nucleic acids only.
+In the cell, RNA, DNA, and proteins can and do interact together to form higher order structures.

+(sec:hybridisation)=
 ## Hybridisation and denaturation

 Two nucleotides coming together and binding to each other for a base pair (BP).
 Since hydrogen bonds are [highly directional](#sec:hydrogen-bonds), HB formation requires that the two nucleotides approach each other with the right mutual orientation.
 However, note that bases on their own (*i.e.* not part of a strand) can pair with any other base, as well as with themselves, often with more than one arrangement ([](doi:10.1016/S0079-6603(08)60565-6)).
 It is only in an extended paired region that the correct orientation is obtained only if the two nucleotides are compatible (*i.e.* if they can form a canonical or a non-canonical base pair, as mentioned above), and the strands run anti-parallel to each other.
 In this geometry, which is adopted by the most common DNA and RNA helical conformations,